GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 traffic within the tunnel (the IPsec SA).
 The following commands set the SA lifetime and timing parameters.

-*  `IPsec SA lifetime` – 1 hour is the recommended value on ASR 1000 router.
+*  `IPsec SA lifetime` – 1 hour is the recommended value on ISR 4000 router.

-*  `IPsec SA replay window-size` – 1024 is the recommended value on ASR 1000 router.
+*  `IPsec SA replay window-size` – 1024 is the recommended value on ISR 4000 router.

         crypto ipsec security-association lifetime seconds 3600
         crypto ipsec security-association replay window-size 1024